 Have your paraglider checked at least every two years by the manufacturer or an authorised inspector.
 In Germany, pilots have been able to carry out the inspection themselves since 01.07.2001 provided that they fulfil all requirements.
-See part 7, "Inspections" for more information.
+This is provided as part of the DHV certification.